rebuy-de/aws-nuke/README.md

 directory, you can use the `--access-key-id` and `--secret-access-key` flags.

 Make sure you use the latest version in the image tag.
-Alternatiely you can use `master` for the latest development version, but be aware that this is more likely to break at any time.
+Alternatiely you can use `main` for the latest development version, but be aware that this is more likely to break at any time.